pachyderm/docs/content/latest/reference/pachctl/pachctl_delete_transaction.md

----
-# metadata #
-title:  pachctl delete transaction
+## pachctl delete transaction

-description: "Cancel and delete an existing transaction."
+Cancel and delete an existing transaction.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - delete
-cliGlossary:  d
----

 ### Synopsis